alberlab/IGM-Plus/README.md

 This is the modeling platform used in Frank U. Alber lab, University of California Los Angeles.
 The source code is in the ```igm``` folder.
 A population of individual full genome (diploid) structures is generated, which fully recapitulates a variety of experimental genomic and/or imaging data.
 It does NOT preprocess raw data.

-Aug 25
+August 25

--  Hi-C data, SPRITE data
--  lamina DamID data in combination with ellipsoidal/spherical nuclear envelope
--  FISH data, both "pairs" and "radial" options active
+The current version improves upon [IGM 1.0][github.com/alberlab/igm], by allowing the following data to be used in the modeling:

-- volume confinement from imaged single cell nuclear laminas and nucleoli
+- volume confinement from imaged single cell nuclear laminas, nucleoli, speckles
-- lamina DamID when using imaged single cell nuclear laminas and nucleoli
+- lamina DamID when using imaged single cell nuclear laminas, nucleoli, speckles
-- include chromating tracing data in the optimization process
+- single cell chromating tracing data (e.g., DNA MERFISH, DNA seqFISH+)
-- include single cell distance matrices
+- single cell paiwise distances

 - Remember that a version of LAMMPS with the required fixes is necessary